MS with Thesis graduation procedures, MSE

 The Electronic Thesis / Dissertation (ETD) is different from its paper predecessor in a few important aspects.
 First, it provides a technologically advanced medium for expressing your ideas.
 You may prepare an ETD by using nearly any word processor or document preparation system and by incorporating relevant multimedia objects.
 Second, it is less expensive for you to prepare.
 By creating an ETD, you avoid the requirement of submitting multiple copies on special paper.
 Third, ETDs promote greater access to your research.
 ETDs are made available to anyone that browses the web.
 They consume virtually no library shelf space, and never collect dust.
 Overall, ETDs contribute to worldwide graduate education and unlock the underutilized results of graduate research for the scholarly community.

-Your thesis should be uploaded by at least the Monday between the third and second Wednesday before Commencement.
+Your thesis should be uploaded by at least the two business days before the third Friday before Commencement.
 This allows a minimum amount of time for Graduation Services to be notified by OhioLINK that your thesis has been uploaded, perform a formatting review, and contact you to confirm receipt.

 Summary of Commencement deadlines

-The following deadlines apply if the student wishes to attend Commencement in the quarter requested.
-Commencement occurs on the Sunday following Finals Week; all dates below include the Wednesday of Finals Week.
+The following deadlines apply if the student wishes to attend Commencement in the term requested.
+Commencement occurs on the Sunday following Finals Week; all dates below include the Friday prior to Commencement.

 If you will not attend Commencement you must provide a "Commencement Absence Form" (PDF, 92K) to the Graduate School.

-- Application to Graduate form: to be submitted to the Graduate School by the second Friday of the quarter.
+• Application to Graduate form: to be submitted to the Graduate School by the third Friday of the term.

-- Master's thesis document to Master's Exam committee: no later than the fourth Wednesday prior to Commencement (i.e., at least one week prior to the Master's Exam).
+• Master's thesis document to Master's Exam committee: no later than the fifth Friday prior to Commencement (i.e., at least one week prior to the Master's Exam).

-- Master's Exam: to occur no later than the third Wednesday before Commencement.
+• Master's Exam: to occur no later than the fourth Friday before Commencement.
 The exam must occur during normal university business hours and may start no later than 3:30 p.m.
 The Master's Exam Report form is to be submitted no later than 4:30 p.m., unless prior arrangements have been made with the Graduate School's Graduation Services Office (292-6031).

-- Finished Electronic Thesis / Dissertation (ETD) submission: submit to OhioLINK no later than the second Monday prior to Commencement.
+• Finished Electronic Thesis / Dissertation (ETD) submission: submit to OhioLINK no later than two business days prior to third Friday before Commencement.
 Please keep in mind, though, that revisions may be required as a result of the committee's review.
 Some extra time may be needed, so plan accordingly.
 Also, you may wish to run a hard-copy past the Graduation Services staff in the Graduate School for a formatting review prior to uploading to OhioLINK.

-- Master's Thesis Approval form: to be submitted to the Graduate School no later than the second Wednesday before Commencement by 4:30 p.m.
+• Master's Thesis Approval form: to be submitted to the Graduate School no later than the third Friday before Commencement by 4:30 p.m.

-- Other final requirements: other miscellaneous items--such as abstracts, survey, and fees listed above--are to be submitted to the Graduate School no later than the second Wednesday before Commencement by 4:30 p.m.
+• Other final requirements: other miscellaneous items--such as abstracts, survey, and fees listed above--are to be submitted to the Graduate School no later than the third Friday before Commencement by 4:30 p.m.

 And you're done!
 Review the MSE / WE dept. exit procedures below

-Download Graduate School deadlines for submission (PDF, 36K) Dates assume that you wish to attend Commencement in that quarter.
+Download Graduate School deadlines for submission (PDF, 36K) Dates assume that you wish to attend Commencement in that term.

 Commencement

-As regards specific Commencement ceremony procedures, those who have submitted an Application to Graduate by the second Friday of the quarter will receive a Commencement Information Packet from the Graduate School.
+As regards specific Commencement ceremony procedures, those who have submitted an Application to Graduate by the third Friday of the term will receive a Commencement Information Packet from the Graduate School.
 This will provide details on the ceremony, including your numbered assignment in the Commencement line.

-This packet is provided mid-quarter to your local address / email address (therefore it is very important that you provide the Graduate School with your current contact information).
+This packet is provided mid-term to your local address / email address (therefore it is very important that you provide the Graduate School with your current contact information).

 Any questions about the ceremony should be addressed to the Graduation Services Office within the Graduate School, 292-6031.